fjaellet/pysvo/README.md

-# pysvo - tools for dealing with data from the Theoretical Model Services provided by the Spanish Virtual Observatory
+# pysvo - tools for dealing with the Theoretical Model Services of the Spanish Virtual Observatory

 ## Description